Sally G. Machlis, Coordinator, Art and Design (116 Art and Arch. 83844-2471; phone 208/885-7837)

 Art 495 BFA Senior Thesis (2 cr, max 4)

-May be used as core credit in J-3-d.
+May be used as general education credit in J-3-d.
 Open only to B.F.A.
 Art and Design majors who have been admitted to the professional program through the BFA Art and Design Review.
 BFA majors take 2 semesters.
 Preparation of thesis, portfolio, and senior exhibition.

 Prereq: Senior standing and completion of 15 cr in 300-level art courses with a minimum grade of C and a minimum GPA of 2.75

 Art 497 (s) Practicum in Tutoring (1 cr, max 2)

 Tutorial services performed by advanced students under faculty supervision.
 Graded P/F.

 Art 498 (s) Internship (1-12 cr, max 12)